-During 2018, market risk was considered as a material risk for the Company due to the large exposure to market concentration risk that derived from its exposure to its banking counterparties.
-As part of the ORSA process carried out in 2018, a stress test regarding counterparty default risk was performed, as presented in Chapter C.3 below, which indicated that the Company's solvency position remained within the risk appetite limit with the solvency ratio increasing between 5% to 10%, even though the Company's own funds decreased significantly during the projected period.
-During the approval of the ORSA Report 2018 by the Board, it was decided that the Company should further reduce its material exposures to its banking counterparties; something which was achieved by the end of the year.
+During 2022, market risk was considered as a material risk for the Company due to its significant exposure to Bond Funds.
+As part of the ORSA process carried out in 2022, a combined stress test scenario was performed assuming, among else, that the average credit rating of Bond Funds deteriorates as they are not considered as ESG-compliant, which indicated that the Company's solvency position remained well above the regulatory limit, even though its solvency ratio decreased between 15% to 25% during the projected period.
+During the approval of the ORSA Report 2022 by the Board, it was decided that the Company should continue the close monitoring of its exposure to Bond Funds to ensure that it remains below the risk appetite limits.